AlvaLind/pairs-memory-game/README.md

   <ul>Validator testing
     <ul>HTML
       <ul>
-        <li>There were no errors but unfortunately one warning in the HTML when testing it through W3C validator.
-The warning is because the section with the instructions lacks heading on row 56.</li>
+        <li>There were no errors but unfortunately, one warning in the HTML when testing it through W3C validator.
+The warning is because the section with the instructions lacks a heading on row 56.</li>
         <img src="documents/html-checker.png" alt="a picture of the result from the HTML W3C validator.">
       </ul>
     </ul>